 Can the WaterBuck be used with an existing submersible pump?

 With the right conditions, size of pump cylinder and well casing, the WaterBuck Pump can work in tandem with existing submersible pumps.
 If the conditions are not favorable, a specially-made electric submersible pump used by the windmill industry can be mounted on the bottom of the manual pump cylinder, pictured at right.
 A booster or jet pump at the surface can supply pressure for indoor plumbing.

 Please see here for more info.

 The WaterBuck is a very heavy duty commercial grade water well pumping machine.
 It has to be to overcome the force required to pump volumes of water from shallow and deep wells under human power.
 The mechanical parts designed are for industrial applications.
-The pump’s control arms operate from a 2″ shaft.
 The machine is 76″ tall and weighs 415 pounds without a counterweight system.
 The pump head comes with a 5-year warranty, and requires just simple and easy maintenance.
 So dependable, the WaterBuck Pump is built to last for decades, made to be handed down to the next generation.

 The capacity of the WaterBuck Pump varies by application.
 Not all results will be the same.
 Water yield is determine by static water level, size of cylinder, length of stroke and cycles per minute.

 .Why is the pump named for an antelope?

 As the name indicates, the waterbuck inhabits areas close to water in savanna grasslands, gallery forests and riverine woodlands of the African Sahara.
 The waterbuck is more water-dependent than domestic cattle and must remain close to a water source.
 This is a large, robust antelope.
 Bulls have a shoulder height of 50 inches and can weigh up to 500 pounds.